 Take time to teach them unkind words do hurt.
 Positively reinforce for them not to join into friends’ unkind actions and gestures.
 Let them know most times other youth in the group will notice when one person is not going along with their peers and this can change behavior.

-Each and every person matters, no matter who they might be and they deserve to be treated with kindness.
+Each and every person matters.
+Everyone deserves to be treated with kindness.